Dandruff Treatment Options: A Clinical Guide from Access Doctor

 What is the difference between dandruff and scalp psoriasis?

-Dandruff produces fine, white or grey flakes and is most commonly caused by Malassezia yeast overgrowth or seborrheic dermatitis.
+Dandruff produces fine, white or grey flakes and is most commonly caused by Malassezia yeast overgrowth or seborrhoeic dermatitis.
 Scalp psoriasis produces thicker, silvery-scaled red plaques and is caused by an autoimmune response.
 The two conditions may look similar but require different treatments.

 Can dandruff cause hair loss?